dart-lang/site-www/src/_guides/language/effective-dart/design.md

 In rare cases, the surrounding context is not precise enough to provide a type for one or more of the function's parameters.
 In those cases, you may need to annotate.

+### AVOID type annotating generic invocations that can be inferred.

+It's often useful to annotate *declarations* because they form the boundary of your API.
+But when instantiating an object or invoking a generic method, the type is often just noise.
+If inference would produce the correct type, omit the annotation and let it do it's job.

+When this rule is followed consistently, it helps draw the reader's attention to cases where inference does *not* produce the right type.
+The presence of the type argument sends a signal that that type is not otherwise pinned down by the surrounding code, and is telling you something useful.

+{:.good-style}
+<?code-excerpt "misc/lib/effective_dart/design_good.dart (generic-invocation)"?>
+{% prettify dart %}
+var strings = ["str", "ing"];
+var threes = new List.filled(3, 2);
+var pointThrees = threes.map((i) => i * 0.1);
+{% endprettify %}

+{:.bad-style}
+<?code-excerpt "misc/lib/effective_dart/design_bad.dart (generic-invocation)"?>
+{% prettify dart %}
+var strings = <String>["str", "ing"];
+var threes = new List<int>.filled(3, 2);
+var pointThrees = threes.map<double>((i) => i * 0.1);
+{% endprettify %}

+### PREFER type annotating declarations for top-level variables and fields that can't be inferred.

+Sometimes the initializer expression doesn't contain enough information to fully infer the type of a declaration and you need to give it a nudge.
+You often have two options:

+*   You can annotate the declaration on the left, which inference then pushes over to the generic invocation on the right:

+    {:.good-style}
+    <?code-excerpt "misc/lib/effective_dart/design_good.dart (explicit-field)"?>
+    {% prettify dart %}
+    class Histogram {
+      final Map<String, int> counts = {};
+    }
+    {% endprettify %}

+    (We call this "downwards inference" because we think of the code as a tree and the initializer expression is a subtree of the larger declaration tree.)

+*   You can annotate the generic invocation expression in the initializer, which inference then uses to infer the field or variable's type:

+    {:.bad-style}
+    <?code-excerpt "misc/lib/effective_dart/design_bad.dart (explicit-field)"?>
+    {% prettify dart %}
+    class Histogram {
+      final counts = <String, int>{};
+    }
+    {% endprettify %}

+    (Conversely, we call this "upwards inference" because the type is flowing up from the initializer expression to the surrounding declaration.)

+In other words, you can put the type "on the left" or "on the right".
+Since we already have a guideline encouraging you to explicitly type top-level declarations, this guideline just restates that you should prefer typing "on the left".

+### PREFER type annotating generic invocations for local variables that can't be inferred.

+This is the other side of the previous rule.
+For *local* variables, the guidance is that you should avoid annotating them when possible.
+To stay consistent with that, if inference fails on a local variable, prefer fixing it by typing the generic invocation so that you don't need to annotate the local variable itself:

+    {:.good-style}
+    <?code-excerpt "misc/lib/effective_dart/design_good.dart (explicit-local)"?>
+    {% prettify dart %}
+    void countOccurrences(List<String> words) {
+      var wordCounts = <String, int>{};
+      // ...
+    }
+    {% endprettify %}

+Of course, if the initializer isn't a generic invocation or there isn't a way to put a type annotation in the initializer to get inference working, then typing the local variable itself is the way to go.

 ### PREFER annotating with `dynamic` instead of letting inference fail.